What is a CRUD App?

 Build API endpoints and Connect them with UI

 Develop dedicated routes and controllers to facilitate smooth communication between the user interface and the database.
-Embed proper validation and error-handling mechanisms, ensuring the reliability and security of your app as it processes data through each CRUD operation.
+Embed proper validation and error-handling mechanisms, ensuring the reliability and security of your app as it processes data through each CRUD functions.

 Then, build a front-end based on your design and connect the interface with API endpoints.